 - Ensure that the baud rates of the DDSU666-H and YDS70-C16 meters are set to the default values.
 If they are changed, meters may go offline, generate alarms, or affect the inverter output power. - The preceding networking uses DDSU666-H as an example.
-Cable connections for other meter models may vary. - In cascading scenarios, the inverters are required to connect to the management system through a Smart Dongle. - In the preceding networking, the inverters are cascaded and support the grid-tied point control function to achieve zero export. - If the inverters requires the grid-tied point control function, they need to be connected to a smart power sensor. - A single-phase power meter is recommended for the networking with only single-phase inverters. - If the inverters are cascaded with three-phase inverters, they must be connected to the grid in the same phase.
+Cable connections for other meter models may vary. - In cascading scenarios, the inverters are required to connect to the management system through a Smart Dongle. - In the preceding networking, the inverters are cascaded and support the grid-tied point control function to achieve zero export. - If the inverters require the grid-tied point control function, they need to be connected to a smart power sensor. - A single-phase power meter is recommended for the networking with only single-phase inverters. - If the inverters are cascaded with three-phase inverters, they must be connected to the grid in the same phase. - Inverters were not tested to AS/NZS 4777.2:2020 Section 5 (Appendix K) for multiple inverter combinations.
+Please consult the supplier for the relevant applications.